 CFO-centric dashboards and CFO report templates work cohesively to deliver metrics and insights that will optimize your business's key fiscal activities in every area.
 To ensure you get the very best results from your analytical efforts on a sustainable basis, here’s what your CFO report or dashboard should focus on.

 1. Goals and outcomes

 First and foremost, your CFO KPI dashboard, or CFO dashboard tool, should contain your ultimate financial aims and goals.
 These organizational benchmarks will form the foundations of your analytical efforts, so it’s important that you take the time to consider them in detail.
 In this case, financial analytics software might help.

-Sit down in a collaborative environment with your financial staff or other senior executives and discuss what you would like to achieve with your CFO KPI dashboard.
+Sit down in a collaborative environment with your fiscal staff or other senior executives and discuss what you would like to achieve with your CFO KPI dashboard.

 Do you want to drive down particular operational costs?
 Do you want to gain a better return on investment from your external investments?
 Do you need to monitor your payroll in more detail?
 Take the time to make these decisions, and you will be able to tailor your CFO dashboards for business intelligence.

-When it comes to CFO-centric reporting, working with the right interactive KPIs is essential.
-Once you have set your aims, goals, and outcomes, you will be able to select CFO dashboard KPIs that will help you optimize your efforts.
+When it comes to reporting on finances, working with the right interactive KPIs is essential.
+Once you have set your aims, goals, and outcomes, you will be able to select CFO KPIs that will help you optimize your efforts.

-CFO dashboard KPIs offer a digestible visual representation of what matters most.
-By placing your focus on the right key performance indicators, you will be able to evolve your business efforts exponentially.
+Typical CFO KPIs offer a digestible visual representation of what matters most.
+By placing your focus on the right performance indicators, you will be able to evolve your business efforts exponentially.

 One of the best things about modern data dashboards is the fact that you can tailor them to your preferences.